Harsh-Arora-4114/United-States-Department-of-Agriculture-Production-Insights/README.md

 ---

-### License
+## License

-The data and project material are provided by **Coursera** and are intended for educational use under their platform terms.
-This project does **not claim ownership of the datasets** and is shared in accordance with Coursera’s educational license and use policy.
+This project is licensed under the MIT License.

 ---